 What are you waiting for?
 Here's how to ask for a raise.

-Find Out What Salaries Others Who Work in Your Field Are Earning
+What Are Others in Your Field Earning

 Before approaching your boss, you need to do some research.
 It's time to learn about typical salaries in your field so that you can then figure out if you are earning less than you should.
 You can try talking to colleagues in your field.
 Be forewarned, however, that many people are reluctant to discuss money.